History of the University of Münster

 Early 20th century

-Despite this, decades would pass before the university was re-established.
+Despite these promising developments, decades would pass before the University was re-established.
 In March 1902, the Prussian parliament approved a Faculty of Law for Münster, the establishment of which moved Emperor Wilhelm II to elevate the academy back to the status of university on 1 July 1902.
-This “new” university continued to develop: the university library was built in 1906, and a new lecture hall and seminar building was constructed in 1913.
+This “new” university continued to develop: the University Library was built in 1906, and a new lecture hall and seminar building was constructed in 1913.
 The range of courses also expanded with the founding of the Faculty of Protestant Theology in 1914, and the Faculty of Medicine in 1925.
-And the university also continued to expand in terms of physical size.
-Both the Natural Sciences and the hospitals required new buildings.
-This period saw innovations that also had a huge impact on developments.
-In 1908, the first General Students’ Committee was founded.
-In the same year, Prussia issued a decree permitting women to enrol on courses of study as regular students, not simply as guest students.

 © Universitätsarchiv Münster

-The National Socialists’ seizure of power
+The National Socialists seize power

-Reopening of the University of Münster after the Second World War, 3 November 1945, at the lectern: Rector Prof. Dr Georg Schreiber
+Reopening of the University of Münster after the Second World War, 3 November 1945, at the lectern: Rector Prof Dr Georg Schreiber

-Reopening of the University of Münster after the Second World War, 3 November 1945, at the lectern: Rector Prof. Dr Georg Schreiber
+Reopening of the University of Münster after the Second World War, 3 November 1945, at the lectern: Rector Prof Dr Georg Schreiber

 © Universitätsarchiv Münster